Malek23923/getdirections/README.txt

 getdirections_locations_path($fromvid, $tovid)
 Where $fromvid is the starting point and $tovid is the destination

+getdirections_locations_via_path($vids)
+Where $vids is a comma delimited list, eg "1,2,3,99" Google imposes a limit of 25 points

 If you have the latitude and longitude of the start and end points you can use

-getdirections_locations_bylatlon($fromlocs, $fromlatlon, $tolocs, $tolatlon)

-Where $fromlocs is a description of the starting point,
+getdirections_locations_bylatlon($fromlocs, $fromlatlon, $tolocs, $tolatlon) Where $fromlocs is a description of the starting point,
 $fromlatlon is the latitude,longitude of the starting point and $tolocs and $tolatlon are the same thing for the endpoint